Roosevelt Island’s Bike Chaos

 The first story, really, I witnessed after the main event.

-Friends of over twenty years were being helped by EMS and NYPD personnel.
-The were just inside the park circled by River Road.
+EMS and NYPD personnel helped friends of over twenty years.
+They were just inside the park circling River Road.
 She was standing, but he was on the ground, unable to get up.

 My friend fell, maybe tripped up by loose gravel and hit his head on a bench.
 His eye socket was bruised.